2021 Iranian fuel cyberattack: Scale and Details

 Iran's 4300 gas stations were unable to process payments.
 Initially, the Ministry of Petroleum blamed a technical error, though it was later revealed to be a cyberattack.
 Users trying to purchase fuel at affected gas stations received a display reading "cyberattack 64411" which is associated with a hotline to the Ayatollah's office which responds to questions about Islamic law, though a possible connection was not commented on by official Iranian agencies.
 Cybersecurity industry firms noted the similarity to a 2020 rail attack in which a similar message was displayed, prompting speculation of a possible connection between the two attacks.
 The previous attack was attributed by security researchers at Check Point to the hacking group INDRA, which claims to be an anti-government partisan resistance group.

-Digital billboards in Iranian cities were seen displaying messages such as "Khameini!
+Digital billboards in Iranian cities were seen displaying messages such as "Khamenei!
 Where is our fuel?" as news about the attack spread.
 A group called Predatory Sparrow claimed credit for the attack along with a previous cyberattacks against Iranian rail assets earlier in 2021, although Iranian officials simply attributed it to an unnamed state actor.